baxmittens/VTUFileHandler.jl/paper.md

 # State of the field

-There are other approaches to writing and reading VTK/VTU files available in the Julia community.
+There are other approaches to writing and reading VTU, or more generally VTK, files available in the Julia community.
 [WriteVTK.jl](https://github.com/jipolanco/WriteVTK.jl) is a package for the creation of VTK XML files from julia out of data already available in system memory.
 [ReadVTK.jl](https://github.com/trixi-framework/ReadVTK.jl) is a project primarily dedicated to read data written by WriteVTK.jl.
 Neither of those packages explicitly addresses reading, writing and manipulating generic VTU files.

 # Introduction